Tobata-ku: Transport & Facilities

-There are two JR Kyushu rail stations on the Kagoshima Main Line (Kagoshima honsen): Tobata Station and Kyushu Koudaimae Station, named after Kyushu Institute of Technology which is seven minutes walk from there.
+There are two JR Kyushu rail stations on the Kagoshima Main Line (Kagoshima honsen): Tobata Station and Kyūshūkōdai-mae Station, named after Kyushu Institute of Technology which is seven minutes walk from there.
 Buses are run by the Nishitetsu company.

 A small shopping mall, Tobata Aeon, is located next to JR Tobata station.
 It is a kind of local and down-market department store, as compared with Isetan and Izutsuya in nearby Kokura Kita ward.

 Wakato ferry is for passengers with bicycles.
 It is one of the shortest and cheapest ferries in Japan (three minutes, 100 yen one way).